simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 If your simulation consumes too much memory, you may want to modify your code so that the working areas are shared by all MPI ranks.
-For example, in a bloc-cyclic matrix multiplication, you will only allocate one set of blocs, and every processes will share them.
+For example, in a block-cyclic matrix multiplication, you will only allocate one set of blocks, and all processes will share them.
-Naturally, this will lead to very wrong results, but this will save a lot of memory so this is still desirable for some studies.
+Naturally, this will lead to very wrong results, but this will save a lot of memory.
+So this is still desirable for some studies.
 For more on the motivation for that feature, please refer to the `relevant section
 <https://simgrid.github.io/SMPI_CourseWare/topic_understanding_performance/matrixmultiplication>`_
 of the SMPI CourseWare (see Activity #2.2 of the pointed assignment).
-In practice, change the call to malloc() and free() into SMPI_SHARED_MALLOC() and SMPI_SHARED_FREE().
+In practice, change the calls for malloc() and free() into SMPI_SHARED_MALLOC() and SMPI_SHARED_FREE().

 SMPI provides two algorithms for this feature.
-The first one, called ``local``, allocates one bloc per call to SMPI_SHARED_MALLOC() in your code (each call location gets its own bloc) and this bloc is shared amongst all MPI ranks.
-This is implemented with the shm_* functions to create a new POSIX shared memory object (kept in RAM, in /dev/shm) for each shared bloc.
+The first one, called ``local``, allocates one block per call to SMPI_SHARED_MALLOC() (each call site gets its own block) ,and this block is shared among all MPI ranks.
+This is implemented with the shm_* functions to create a new POSIX shared memory object (kept in RAM, in /dev/shm) for each shared block.

-With the ``global`` algorithm, each call to SMPI_SHARED_MALLOC() returns a new address, but it only points to a shadow bloc: its memory area is mapped on a 1MiB file on disk.
-If the returned bloc is of size N MiB, then the same file is mapped N times to cover the whole bloc.
+With the ``global`` algorithm, each call to SMPI_SHARED_MALLOC() returns a new address, but it only points to a shadow block: its memory area is mapped on a 1MB file on disk.
+If the returned block is of size N MB, then the same file is mapped N times to cover the whole bloc.
-At the end, no matter how many SMPI_SHARED_MALLOC you do, this will only consume 1 MiB in memory.
+At the end, no matter how many times you call SMPI_SHARED_MALLOC, this will only consume 1 MB in memory.

 You can disable this behavior and come back to regular mallocs (for example for debugging purposes) using @c "no" as a value.

 If you want to keep private some parts of the buffer, for instance if these parts are used by the application logic and should not be corrupted, you can use SMPI_PARTIAL_SHARED_MALLOC(size, offsets, offsets_count).
-Example:
+For example:

 .. code-block:: cpp